KaipoJames/Interactive-Periodic-Table-of-HTML-Elements/README.md

 ## Project Introduction

-- The goal of this project is to re-create the previously created periodic table of HTML elements and make it fun and interactive
+- The goal of this project is to re-create the previously created periodic table of HTML elements and make it fun and interactive.

 ## Technologies